AItransCompetition/Meet-Deadline-Requirements-Challenge/README.md

     > We divide the packet into three categories : PACKET_TYPE_FINISHED, PACKET_TYPE_TEMP, PACKET_TYPE_DROP.
     >
-    > PACKET_TYPE_FINISHED : The acknowledge packet that successfully reached the source point;
+    > PACKET_TYPE_FINISHED : The acknowledge packet that successfully reached the sender;
     >
-    > PACKET_TYPE_TEMP : The packet that have not yet reached the source point;
+    > PACKET_TYPE_TEMP : The packet that have not yet reached the sender;
     >
-    > PACKET_TYPE_DROP : The packet used to inform the source point of packet loss.
+    > PACKET_TYPE_DROP : The packet used to inform the sender of packet loss.

   - packet_information_dict

-    > The packet it the object implemented in "objects/packet.py".
-But we recommend you to get more information at [packet_information_dict](https://github.com/AItransCompetition/simple_emulator#table--packet_information_dict).
+    > A dictionary composed of the brief information of the packet.
+We recommend you to get more information at [packet_information_dict](https://github.com/AItransCompetition/simple_emulator#table--packet_information_dict).

-**Output** of the estimator: in addition to controlling by the estimated bandwidth, we also support solutions based on congestion window.
+**Output**: In addition to controlling by the estimated bandwidth, we also support solutions based on congestion window.
 The return of `cc_trigger` consists of `cwnd` and `send_rate`.
 E.g
 ```python
 {
     "cwnd" : 10,